AqwamCreates/DataPredict/docs/Tutorials/ChoosingTheMostEffectiveEnvironmentInputs.md

 ## Normalization

-Using large input values will slow down the neural networks' learning speed.
-It is recommended to normalize your input values so that you can have faster learning speed.
+Using large input values will slow down the neural network' learning speed.
+It is recommended to normalize your input values so that you can train your neural network faster.

 You may use any kind of normalization techniques, including: